The Agile Ecosystem

 I recently started working with an enterprise organization that is defining an Agile Testing Framework.
 During a discussion, the topic of defect management came up.
 Generally speaking, tracking in-process defects isn’t something I recommend because the team is aligned on an overall goal.
 Instead of testing, logging defects, and fixing them later, Agile teams prevent defects by bringing testing further up the value stream.

-This means that the teams define acceptance criteria and don’t consider the story done until that acceptance criteria passes.
+This means that the teams define acceptance criteria and don’t consider the story done until the acceptance criteria pass.
 The challenge one of the testers brought up was that if they aren’t logging in-process defects, they can’t justify that testing is providing any benefit.

 I’m happy to be the co-chair for OnAgile2016, which means next year, I’ll be the chair!